 Collectors not only want to know how much a specific antique object costs, but how much it’s worth.
 Online antique appraisals are convenient sources of information.
 Stories circulate about lucky buyers who paid next to nothing for valuable antiques.
 Doing your homework helps you get a fair price.
-Online valuations provide useful feedback on the quality and resale potential.
+Online valuations like JustAnswer and WorthPoint provide useful feedback on the quality and resale potential.
 But appraisals can also secure insurance and satisfy curiosity.
 Whatever the goal, investing some time and money can pay off.

 From expert services to informed opinions, discover 4 of the best options for online antique appraisals.